 Viterbo is an amazing medieval town, still surrounded by its beautiful and intact medieval walls.
 Walking through the medieval quarter of San Pellegrino is like stepping back in time.
 It is known as the “City of the Popes” due to the period in which Viterbo was the Papal seat

 Viterbo was a small Etruscan settlement.
 Its importance grew in the Roman period, because of the thermal bath surrounding the town and the importance of the via Cassia which connected the town to Rome.
 Anyway, the town had its proverbial 15 minutes of fame at the end of the 13th century when it became a papal Seat.
 The papal see was moved from Rome by Pope Alexander IV to get away from the hostile climate of persecutions and riots, and popes lived here until 1281.

 The San Pellegrino quarter was the residential area of medieval Viterbo.
 The nobility of its inhabitants is witnessed by the refined palaces and the elegant corners.
-Here the houses are all built in “Peperino”, the local volcanic grey stone.
-It’s the largest and best preserved medieval city center in Europe, with buildings dating back to the 11th century.
+Here the houses are all built with “Peperino”, the local volcanic grey stone.
+It’s the largest and best-preserved medieval city center in Europe, with buildings dating back to the 11th century.

 Equally suggestive is Piano Scarano, another medieval quarter of the city, once populated by peasants and artisans.